AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-06-18-choosing-a-tool.md

 ### P.S.
 I should add a clarification about Java.
 Don't get me wrong - I don't "hate" Java, I just like pointing to its flaws, sometimes vehemently 😀.
 Java's unnecessary verbosity is the main issue that I have with it.
 It wasn't the only issue, but with the sped-up release cycle and a lot of ideas borrowed from other languages and communities, it's becoming a better language.
 Brilliant engineers use Java for many important, actively developed projects with no plans to retire or rewrite these.
 Ergo, it can't be an objectively "bad" language.

 <!-- Also, on a more philosophical note, keep in mind - Java was created for mass producing of software, where developers would become interchangeble.
 From a business point of view, this is a very good idea.
 But from a craftsman's point of view, this is sad and uninspiring.
 Also this thing become so popular because Sun marketed it as hell and people started to believe Java is good. -->

+### 2022-11-09 Update

+I came acros [this amazing presentation](https://boringtechnology.club/).
+It's still related to the arguments I propose, although putting a greater importance on the `Basic Level > 3rd point` decision factor.
+Even if initially the factor seems simplistic, there's sophistication in simplicity, and the author of this presentation does a great job uncovering it.
+TL;DR, it's good, on topic, and I recommend you check it out after reading my article 😀.

 #### A little disclaimer